mrrahulkrr/Jobby-App/README.md

 In this project, I have build a **Jobby App** by applying the concepts I have learned till now.

-- You can checkout the website here : [https://rahulsJobbyApp.ccbp.tech](https://rahulssjobyapp.ccbp.tech/login)
+- You can checkout this website here : [https://rahulsJobbyApp.ccbp.tech](https://rahulssjobyapp.ccbp.tech/login)

 ### Refer to videos below: